FairgateLabs/rust-bitvmx-key-manager/README.md

 ## Features

-- Generate new keys
+- Generate new keys and securely store them
 - Import existing private keys
 - Derive keys using BIP32
-- Sign messages using ECDSA
-- Sign messages using Schnorr
+- Sign messages using ECDSA, Schnorr and Winternitz
-- Verify ECDSA signatures
-- Verify Schnorr signatures
+- Verify ECDSA, Schnorr and Winternitz signatures

 ## Usage